clojurists-together/clojuriststogether.org/content/news/2023/FireFox 116.0 Release.md

 Download the latest version of the CLJS DevTools and integrate them into your project.

-With that, ClosureScript variables are displayed in a much more readable way in the DevTools.
+With that, ClojureScript variables are displayed in a much more readable way in the DevTools.
 Here's an example that covers pretty much everything they do:

 ![image](https://github.com/clojurists-together/clojuriststogether.org/assets/14980147/05773116-4df6-4c96-9afa-d00b1fc2e1f2)